In the mid 90’s Warner Robins, Georgia was not the part of the state that swings elections.

 They were actually quite polite – supportive, even – about the whole thing.

-The last time I played WR wasn’t the first time, and I don’t know how many times I played it before that fateful night, but it hardly matters.
+The last time I played WR wasn’t the first time.
+I don’t remember how many times I played it before that fateful night, but it hardly matters.

 Because that gig represented the crux of my career as a road comic in the 90’s:

-The audiences at these weeknight pop-up comedy shows ranged from frisky traveling salesmen, to bored locals (with broken TVs?), and the DJ and the karaoke queen waiting to do their thing.
+The audiences at these weeknight pop-up comedy shows ranged from frisky traveling salesmen, to bored locals, and the DJ and the karaoke queen waiting to do their thing.